Botulism: Mechanism

 The toxin is the protein botulinum toxin produced under anaerobic conditions (where there is no oxygen) by the bacterium Clostridium botulinum.

 Clostridium botulinum is a large anaerobic Gram-positive bacillus that forms subterminal endospores.

 There are eight serological varieties of the bacterium denoted by the letters A to H. The toxin from all of these acts in the same way and produces similar symptoms: the motor nerve endings are prevented from releasing acetylcholine, causing flaccid paralysis and symptoms of blurred vision, ptosis, nausea, vomiting, diarrhea or constipation, cramps, and respiratory difficulty.

 Botulinum toxin is broken into eight neurotoxins (labeled as types A, B, C [C1, C2], D, E, F, and G), which are antigenically and serologically distinct but structurally similar.
 Human botulism is caused mainly by types A, B, E, and (rarely) F. Types C and D cause toxicity only in other animals.

 In October 2013, scientists released news of the discovery of type H, the first new botulism neurotoxin found in forty years.
 However, further studies showed type H to be a chimeric toxin composed of parts of types F and A (FA).

-Some types produce a characteristic putrefactive smell and digest meat (types A and some of B and F); these are said to be proteolytic; type E and some types of B, C, D and F are nonproteolytic and can go undetected because there is no strong odor associated with them.
+Some types produce a characteristic putrefactive smell and digest meat (types A and some of B and F); these are said to be proteolytic; type E and some types of B, C, D, and F are nonproteolytic and can go undetected because there is no strong odor associated with them.

-When the bacteria are under stress, they develop spores, which are inert.
-Their natural habitats are in the soil, in the silt that comprises the bottom sediment of streams, lakes, and coastal waters and ocean, while some types are natural inhabitants of the intestinal tracts of mammals (e.g., horses, cattle, humans), and are present in their excreta.
+When the bacteria are under stress, they develop inert spores.
+Their natural habitats are in the soil, in the silt that comprises the bottom sediment of streams, lakes, and coastal waters and oceans, while some types are natural inhabitants of the intestinal tracts of mammals (e.g., horses, cattle, humans) and are present in their excreta.
 The spores can survive in their inert form for many years.